 Your kitty’s irritated nip at your hand may leave only a small puncture wound.
 But that wound can be tricky to properly disinfect and that means the risk of infection is high—as many as 80 percent of cat bites get infected.
 You could come down with Bartonella henselae, a.k.a cat scratch fever or disease, which, in rare cases, can cause bone infection; or Pasteurella multocida, which can lead to pneumonia.

-The human mouth is a filthy place.
+There are many reasons to fear snake bites, but you might not know that the human mouth can be just as dangerous.
 Over 700 types of bacteria have been found living on our tongues and between our teeth, according to research in the Journal of Clinical Microbiology; the average person has between 20 and 72 of them.
 Perhaps not surprisingly, then, all kinds of infections can result from a bite from a fellow homo sapiens, including Hepatitis B and C, herpes, tetanus, and HIV.
 Our advice: Tell your friends to keep their teeth to themselves.